RobinMeneust/CY-Path/README.md

 The cells coordinates are given on the left side and the top side of the board

-To play you must write in the console your answer when question is asked to you.
+To play you must write in the console your answer when a question is asked to you.
 We have the following questions/answers :

-NOTE: There might be some issues concerning how the user input is taken here (input not displayed, question displayed after the answer, ...), it will be fixed in a future update
+- "How many players do you want ?
+(2 or 4)"
+    - Type either 2 or 4

-- Select the next action you want to do by clicking the button and type 'yes' in the terminal
+- Select the next action you want to do by clicking the button and type 'yes' in the terminal if you are in JavaFX mode
+- "What is your next action ? ('m' (move) or 'f' (place fence))"
+    - "m" : Move your pawn to the position that you will provide just after
+    - "f" : place a fence to the position that you will provide just after along with its orientation
 - "Where do you want to go ?"
     - Here, you can only move to the positions given in the list after "Those are the possible moves you can do"
     - "X" : Give a number between 0 and 8.
 It's the x (horizontal) coordinate of the position where tou want to move your pawn